CtrlAltMech/sspush/README.md

 - `sspush -i <optional filename>` - Will start interactive mode allowing you to select a portion of the screen and post.
 - `sspush -a <optional filename>` - Captures everything on all screens and posts.
 - `sspush -h <optional filename>` - Prints syntax help out to terminal.
+- `sspush -v <optional filename>` - Captures video (Interactive capture ONLY on linux, Fullscreen ONLY on macOS)

 ## Contributing :handshake:
 I would love to hear if there are any bugs or a requested feature! :heart: